sfu-dis/corobase/README.md

 `--enable-gc`: turn on garbage collection.
 Currently there is only one GC thread.

+`--enable-chkpt`: enable checkpointing.

+`--warm-up`: strategy to load versions upon recovery.
+Candidates are:
+- `eager`: load all latest versions during recovery, so the database is fully in-memory when it starts to process new transactions;
+- `lazy`: start a thread to load versions in the background after recovery, so the database is partially in-memory when it starts to process new transactions.
+- `none`: load versions on-demand upon access (anti-caching).

 *SSI and SSN specific:*

 `--safesnap`: enable safe snapshot for read-only transactions.

 *SSN-specific:*

-`--ssn-read-opt-threshold`: versions that are read by a read-mostly transaction and older than this value are considered "old" and will not be tracked; setting it to 0 will skip all read tracking for read-mostly transactions (TXN_FLAG_READ_MOSTLY).
+`--ssn-read-opt-threshold`: versions that are read by a read-mostly transaction and older than this value are considered "old" and will not be tracked; setting it to 0 will skip all read tracking for read-mostly transactions (`TXN_FLAG_READ_MOSTLY`).

+*SSI-specific:*
+`--ssi-read-only-opt`: enable P&G style read-only optimization for SSI.